deciduously/impact/README.md

 Note, `yarn` is only required because I've directly referenced it in the `watch:scss` and `watch:css` build scripts.
 You can swap these to be `npm` appropriate if you prefer.
 Heathen.

-Provided scripts:
+## Usage

-* `clean` - Clean build artifacts.
+* `yarn clean` - Clean build artifacts.
-* `start` - Start a development server on `localhost:8000` and watch for changes to either Rust or SCSS.
+* `yarn start` - Start a development server on `localhost:8000` and watch for changes to either Rust or SCSS.
-* `prod` - Build a production bundle at `out/` and serve on `localhost:8080`.
+* `yarn prod` - Build a production bundle at `release/` and serve on `localhost:8080`.

 Note - the `wasm32-unknown-unknown` target does not currently support debug builds, so the dev server runs a release build of the rust code.
-For now, the only differernce with with the production build is the JS minifier and lack of hot reloading.
+For now, the only differernce with with the production build is the JS minifier (negligible gain) and lack of hot reloading.

 ## Crates